Maelus-999/Msharp/README.md

 > [!important]
 > For now you can't download it because its still in development.

+> [!warning]
+> The download may be blocked at the time of download because it's new and I don't put a certificate. it's an .exe so Google thinks it's a virus (you can check on antivirus if you want)
+>
 ### Welcome to M#!

 M# is a programming language designed for developing applications/small or large projects.